Diesel emissions scandal: EU vehicle approval procedures

 In May 2017, the 28 EU member states agreed to begin negotiations with EU institutions to revise the method of testing vehicle emissions towards real circumstances, with random testing of vehicles on the roads and fines for manufacturers who breach the rules.
-Eben Moglen has suggested in 2010 to make proprietary software source code in general accessible to the public, to curb cheating.
+Eben Moglen suggested in 2010 to make proprietary software source code in general accessible to the public, to curb cheating.